islubin/office-docs-powershell/teams/teams-ps/teams/New-Team.md

 ```

 ### -Template
+Note: this parameter is not supported in our 1.0 PowerShell release, only in Preview.

 If you have an EDU license, you can use this parameter to specify which template you'd like to use for creating your group.
 Do not use this parameter when converting an existing group.